 - confirm a worker's competence to register (if a worker is registering without a qualification)

-- endorse applications and verify the identity of the worker when applying.
+- verify the identity of the worker when applying if required.

 See more information on employer responsibilities